TALlama/calville/characters/bao.md

 Bao is the daughter of the Chinese Ambassador.
 She is Chava's best friend and Richard's ex.

 She was [put into a coma][s01e01] by Jonathan Struthers, who was trying to kill Orson.
-Much to the consternation of Richard, she now harbors a crush on Orson, which she has acted on when [the love potion][s01e02] prompted her to, and again when [she had more control over herself][s01e06].
+Much to the consternation of Richard, she now harbors a crush on Orson, which she has acted on in [increasingly][s01e02] [forward][s01e06] [ways][s01e09], until Orson finally realized the reality of the situation.

 ## Stats